About this guide

 resource defines a logical Kafka cluster that is accessible to clients over the network.

-The virtual cluster references the following:
+The virtual cluster references the following resources, which must be in the same namespace:

 -